 “I need to find an engineer to locate my boundary lines.”

 No, you need a Professional Surveyor.
 Only Professional Surveyors are authorized to do any surveying of “real property for the establishment of land boundaries, rights-of-way, easements and the dependent or independent surveys of the public land survey system.”
 It’s state law.
 KSA 74-7003 (p) (2).
 When it comes to land boundaries, the land owner is also prohibited from surveying their own land as well (An obvious conflict of interest!).

 “I pay taxes to the middle of the road.”

 “Your survey is wrong.
-See, look here at the county appraisers map.”
+See, look here at the county appraiser’s map.”

 The GIS systems statewide are excellent tools put together by highly trained and professional mappers.
-But due to a lack of actual photo identifiable ground control, these dedicated folks are not only forced to make assumptions as to location of section corners, but they also have to abide by the State’s Property Valuation Division rules on property mapping.
+But due to a lack of actual photo identifiable ground control, these dedicated professionals are not only forced to make assumptions as to location of section corners, but they also have to abide by the State’s Property Valuation Division rules on property mapping.
 All GIS maps have a note that reads something like “Not survey accurate”.
-Be assured that they really mean it.
+Be assured that they really, really mean it.

 “I bought 40 acres but some how it’s now only 39 acres!”